House of Ramapuram

 Thomas E. Ramapuram and his 7 sons went on to further acquire and develop 1000 acres in Dakshina Kannada district of Karnataka and started agro based Industries in Kerala and Karnataka.

 Today, the legacy of Thomas E. Ramapuram is being taken forward by his seven sons.
-By making ethical choices based on a strong spiritual foundation, the group has grown steadily to establish itself as a name to reckon with in plantations and has further diversified into the leisure and hospitality sector with Orange County Resorts.
+By making ethical choices based on a strong spiritual foundation, the group has grown steadily to establish itself as a name to reckon with in plantations and plantation produce such as Sidapur Fine Coffees.
+It has further diversified into the leisure and hospitality sector with Orange County Resorts.

 The seven sons of Thomas E. Ramapuram: